JHU-PL-Lab/www-pl/assignments/assignment1.md

 * The only other file you might want to edit is `assignment1/tests/tests.ml` which contains some initial tests; you are welcome to add your own tests.
 * The terminal command `dune build` run from the top level `assignment1/` directory will build (compile) all your functions in the `assignment.ml` file.
 * The terminal command `dune test` also run from `assignment1/` will build the code and run all the tests in the above `test.ml` file.
 It will report on each test whether it succeeded or failed.
-* To play with your code in `utop`, you could copy/paste your functions directly into the top loop, but a perhaps easier way is to type `dune utop` again from the `assignment1/` directory.
+* To play with your code in `utop`, you could copy/paste your functions directly into the top loop, but a perhaps easier way is to type terminal command `dune utop`, again from the `assignment1/` directory.
 This will compile all your functions and load them into `utop`.
 They will all be part of a module `Assignment` since the file was called `assignment.ml`; so, next type `open Assignment;;` into `utop` so the functions will be directly available -- you will then be able to type e.g. `factorial 11;;` to informally test your factorial code.
 * When you are all done the homework, from directory `assignment1` run the command `dune build` one last time which will build `src/submission.zip` -- that is the zip file you should upload to Gradescope.

 ### Resources to help you